Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Welcome to my GitHub repo and download the ZIP file
+Welcome to my GitHub repo and download the ZIP file or clone

 **Use your preferred IDE**